 Conrad has a history of discoveries in materials science and over the last year has published several papers on the benefits of using small electrical fields in conjunction with ceramics.
 Want the details?
 We’re glad you asked!

 Dr. Hans Conrad has been working in the material science world since World War II and since retiring from NC State in 1993 has continued to work and produce research.
 In fact, ASM International, one of the top materials sciences societies, announced that Conrad will receive the ASM Gold Medal for 2012 (pdf).
-This award is given to one materials science researcher each year, if at all (some years the Gold Medal is not awarded).
-Congrats to Dr. Hans Conrad for his ASM Gold Medal, for his past accomplishments and for still making significant discoveries at the age of 68!
+This award is given to one material science researcher each year, if at all (some years the Gold Medal is not awarded).
+Congrats to Dr. Hans Conrad for his ASM Gold Medal, for his past accomplishments, and for still making significant discoveries at the age of 68!

 What do you think about his most recent ceramic research?
 Let us know in the comments.